-The home page of the portfolio must include the following information in an announcement:
+The opening page of the portfolio must include the following information in an announcement:

 - Your name and the Division in which you teach

 - Purpose of the application whether tenure, promotion, or evaluation

 - Date of hire/date of last promotion

 - Current Level

 - Years of service at current level

-- Level requested (for promotion applications only)
+- Level requested (for promotion)

-- Degrees held
+- Degrees earned

-Faculty Evaluation (in Modules)
+Faculty Evaluation Section (in Content)

 Faculty should follow the guidelines set by the faculty evaluation handbook each year.
-All required components for annual evaluations should be included in the "Faculty Evaluation" section of the portfolio.
+All required components for annual evaluations should be included in the "Evaluation" section of the electronic portfolio.